top of page

 I had a date with a guy last night and he came across as a bit strange, so I don't think I want to see him again.

-If you really want to use 'come across' in an advanced way, then you should know that we also use it to express how emotions or ideas that are expressed in speech, music or films are felt or perceived by people.
+In addition, if you really want to use 'come across' in an advanced way, then you should know that we also use it to express how emotions or ideas that are expressed in speech, music or films are felt or perceived by people.

 When the King was talking about the death of his mother, his sadness came across in his voice.